artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of the File>Open dialog for the LaProfiler nukescripts folder](/wiki/assets/Screenshot_LaProfiler_FileDialog.png)

 Pasting a few Stamps and an Anchor into a text editor will show us the space they take within a nukescript when compared to a set of Dot nodes.
-Not really a big issue, but just something to keep in mind the next time you're building a nukescript that you feel needs to use hidden inputs.
+Not really a big issue, but just something to keep in mind the next time you're building a nukescript that you feel need really must use hidden inputs.

 ![Screenshot of Dots and Stamps in a text editor](/wiki/assets/Screenshot_TextEditor_DotsAndStamps.gif)